drthisguy/08-Dev-Profile-Generator/README.md

 # Abstract

 This is a Node CLI application which serves the purpose of generating a PDF for the profiles of software developers from their GitHub accounts.
 The program uses the github api after prompting the user for his/her github username.
 User's can also choose from six available color themes for their output PDFs.
-The PDF will include links to the email, profiles and personal blogs/page.
-It also includes the member's photo, bio and more.
+The PDF will include links to the email, profiles and personal blogs/pages.
+It also includes the member's photo, bio, number of stars and more.

 # file manifest:

-app.js
+index.js
+style.css
 package.json
-Employee.test.js
-Engineer.test.js
-Intern.test.js
-Manager.test.js
-Employee.js
-Engineer.js
-Intern.js
-Manager.js
-Prompt.js
-Team.js
-templates.js
 LICENSE
 README.md

+# To use:
+Clone and from the root directory, type:
+npm i && npm start

 # GitHub Repo: